JoshuaJFHolloway/LocalizR/README.md

 - As a user, so I can play the game, I want to able to sign in.

-- As a user, so I can follow my story, I want to see the outcome of my answer.
+- As a user, so I can enjoy my results, I want to be able to read a comment on how well I did.

 - As a user, so I can keep my account secure, I want to be able to sign out.

+- As a user, so I can play a random scenario, I want to be able to click a button to randomly choose a quiz for me.

 <hr>